 Where is the Office of Residential Life?

-The Office of Residential Life is located in the Division of Student Life suite in 205 Blanchard Campus Center.
+Members of the Office of Residential Life are located in two offices.
+The Area Coordinators are located on the ground floor of Safford Hall.
+The Director, Associate Director and Adminstrative Assistant are located in the Division of Student Life suite in 205 Blanchard Community Center.

 Will I get a single?

 Unfortunately, the College does not have singles available for first- and second-year students.
-As a new student, you should anticipate living in a double or triple room configuration.
+As a new student, you should anticipate living in a double, triple, quad room configuration.

 Will I have a roommate?